Leepzig/personal-finance-server/README.md

 The user is able to input various expected income and expense rows in a table and then see totals in each column.
 At the end of the month the user can see a comparison to how his actual spendings met or did not meet his expectations.

+To see a live version of the applpication go to https://damp-brushlands-95494.herokuapp.com/

 ## Technologies

 This project has a react front-end using redux to manage global state.
 It uses Material UI for styling.